open-cloud/xos/docs/example_service.md

           base_url: file:///opt/xos_services/exampleservice/xos/
           # The following will concatenate with base_url automatically, if
           # base_url is non-null.
-          xproto: ./
           private_key: file:///opt/xos/key_import/exampleservice_rsa
           public_key: file:///opt/xos/key_import/exampleservice_rsa.pub
 ```

-Note that this recipe (when executed) on-boards *ExampleService* in the
+This is a legacy recipe that (when executed) on-boards *ExampleService* in the
-sense that it registers the service with the system (i.e., loads its
-model into XOS), but it does not provision the service or create
-instances of the service.
+sense that it registers the service with the system, but it does not provision the service or create instances of the service.
 These latter steps can be done
 through CORD's GUI or REST API, or by submitting yet other TOSCA
 workflows to a running CORD POD (all based on end-points that are
 auto-generated from these on-boarded models).
 Additional information
 on how to provision and use the service is given in the last section
 of this tutorial.

+NOTE: This file may soon be removed.

 ## Include the Service in a Profile